In addition to the PCP run-time environment and configuration

 When pmlc(1) connects to pmlogger(1), there is a remote

-"hanging" on a request for information
+possibility of pmlc "hanging" on a request for information

-as a consequence of a failure of the network or pmlogger
+as a consequence of a failure of the network or pmlogger.

 By setting the environment variable

-to a number of seconds, requests
+PMLOGGER_REQUEST_TIMEOUT to a number of seconds, requests

-will timeout after this number of seconds.
+to pmlogger will timeout after this number of seconds.

 The default behavior is to be willing to wait forever for

-should be set in the environment
+PMLOGGER_REQUEST_TIMEOUT should be set in the environment

-before pmlc
+before pmlc is executed.

 If you have the PCP product installed, then the following